nickrusso42518/bts/README.md

    ordinary Python dictionary.

 ## Testing
 See `.travis.yml` for an example of a multi-job CI configuration.
+To reduce repetitive code, each general phase has been generically implemented in a corresponding bash script.